andrewblance/website-generator/content/post/02-binary/index.md

 \end{aligned}
 $$

 This has given us an answer of -127.
 When the result of signed binary addition should be either >127 or <-127 we get an Overflow.
 This looks to us like two positive numbers summing to a negative, or two negatives summing to a positive.
 Again, the 6502 has a way to deal with this.
-The Overflow flag will set when what is being carried into bit 7 does not match what is being carried out.
+The Overflow flag will be set when what is being carried into bit 7 does not match what is being carried out.
 Signed numbers can also set the Carry Flag too, whenever the result of the sum will need to be stored in more than 8-bits.

 So, what should you do if you set the Overflow flag - what is the solution?
 Well, an unexpected overflow in practice is an exception and should not happen too often.
 While the flag is there to tell you something has gone wrong it is not going to help you fix it.
 You may need to go back, check your inputs and decide on the correct answer yourself.

 Something neat is that when adding, the 6502 cannot tell the difference between signed and unsigned binary - it makes no distinction.
 During calculation, the flags are set automatically.
 We able then to use either signed or unsigned numbers, whatever we prefer.
 It is then also up to us, as the programmers, to be able to tell if the Carry and Overflow Flags being set are relevant to our problem.
+It also worth remembering that carrying and overflowing are entirely independant.
 We have just discussed addition so far but it should be said that all this is (mostly) true for subtraction as well.
+There is a lot to say about this topic but hopefully this provides a brief introduction to it.
 It can take a while to convince yourself how Carry and the Overflow works, it did for me at least.
 I have left a few really useful links at the bottom to help get a better understanding of the problem.

 ## Hexadecimal

-Know we understand more about the carry flags and how the 6502 will try to calculation we can try to find a nicer way to represent the data.
+Now we understand more about flags and how the 6502 will attempt calculations we can try to find a nicer way to represent the data.
 Binary is nice, but it can be mentally taxing to have to read and write it.
 The way we will improve this is by making a switch to hexadecimal.
 Here, the decimal digits 0 to 15 are represented by the symbols $$0$$ to $$9$$, then $$A$$ to $$F$$.
 This range allows us to make the most of a nibble (4-bits, remember?!), using each combination to represent a symbol.
 For example, $$A$$ would become ```1010``` and $$F$$ would be ```1111```.
 Therefore, we can use a byte to hold 2 digits.
 We can convert from a hexadecimal digit (like $$FA$$) to decimal easily.
 You multiply the first digit by 16^1^, the second by 16^0^ and then sum!
 For example:

 $$
 \begin{aligned}